Ezs377/Programming-notes/Python.md

 ### Methods:
 Methods are like functions, except they take data from an object in order to return a value.
 Most methods don’t have arguments as they do not require other data.

-###Objects:
+### Objects:
 An object is a certain type of data used by a program to organize different data values into each data type which makes it easier for the computer to run a program.
 For example, integers are considered an object, and is an integer data type.
 Integers are a different data type to string, which displays characters that may include numbers, but cannot use these numbers to calculate as they are not an integer data type.

 ### Classes:
 A class is basically a blueprint for creating objects.
 String, integers, are part of a class (strings belong to the str class, integers belong to the int class).
 This way it lets Python classify values as certain ‘objects’ which makes it easier for a computer to run the program.
+Classes are often called using `class: <class name>:`. `self` is the parameter that a class uses to access other variables within the class.
+It does not have to be named `self`, but it is always the first variable referenced in a class `init`.

 ### Modules: